 The blood thinner Pradaxa is prescribed to prevent blood clots and stroke in patients with atrial fibrillation or who have undergone surgery.
 Unfortunately, repeated warnings have now associated it with severe internal bleeding.

-The FDA approved Pradax in 2010, and within six months, patients were reporting serious bleeding events.
+The FDA approved Pradaxa in 2010, and within six months, patients were reporting serious bleeding events.
 Although the agency has received over 4,000 reports of side effects and 542 deaths among users, they have not issued a recall.
-However, those injured can get legal help.

-A federal judge recently ruled that patients injured by internal bleeding can file a Pradaxa lawsuit for their loss.
-Due to the number of expected claims, the cases have been consolidated to a special federal Multi-District Litigation court in Illinois.
-The case is known as MDL No. 2385, IN RE: Pradaxa Product Liability Litigation, Southern District of Illinois.
+In recent years, thousands of bleeding victims and their loved ones filed Pradaxa lawsuits.
+Due to the number of claims filed, cases were consolidated to a special federal Multi-District Litigation court in Illinois.
+The case was known as MDL No. 2385, IN RE: Pradaxa Product Liability Litigation, Southern District of Illinois.

-For more information on the side effects, warnings and legal action related to the drug Pradaxa, or to speak with a lawyer, contact us today.
+For more information on the side effects or warnings of Pradaxa, or to see if your case qualifies for the 2015 lawsuits, contact us today.
 We are available 24 hours a day to provide help.